 The body releases the substance P in response to stressors.
 It triggers hormonal responses, including a heightened pain response to stimulate us to move away from danger.

-Some people with fibromyalgia develop the condition after experiencing trauma to the brain or spinal cord from events like car accidents or falls.
+Some people develop fibromyalgia after experiencing trauma to the brain or spinal cord from events like car accidents or falls.
 These traumatic events can also cause emotional trauma, such as depression, anxiety, and PTSD.

 Some people report suffering from a viral illness, such as influenza, Ross River virus, pneumonia, and Epstein-Barr virus, before the onset of fibromyalgia symptoms or have experienced a flare-up of symptoms.